 Feeding the Hungry

-Lynchburg College community members will serve a meal to people in need at Park View Community Mission Wednesday evening.
+University of Lynchburg community members will serve a meal to people in need at Park View Community Mission Wednesday evening.
 Faculty, staff, and students are donating money to provide the food, and some will prepare and serve the food.
 Donations to support this effort can be sent to Christie Rapp in the Spiritual Life Center.
-Checks can be made out to Lynchburg College with “Park View” in the memo line.
+Checks can be made out to University of Lynchburg with “Park View” in the memo line.

 “Time Out of Mind”